Seventh Grade

 Teachers expand on students’ note-taking and research skills.
 By completing expository and creative works and preparing for debates and presentations, students enhance their critical thinking, writing and public speaking skills.
 Through study, research, interdisciplinary projects and class discussions, students refine their ability to evaluate the past from multiple perspectives.

-STEAM/Technology 7
+Technology 7

 World Languages 7

 The Middle School World Languages program develops confident communicators and a deep appreciation for the language’s culture.
-The Language 7 program includes courses in Chinese (Mandarin), French, Japanese, Latin, and Spanish.
-This class engages students in meaningful activities which foster interpersonal, interpretive, and presentational skills.
+The Language 7 program includes courses in Chinese (Mandarin), French, Japanese, Latin and Spanish.
+This class engages students in meaningful activities which foster interpersonal, interpretive and presentational skills.
 Lessons are crafted around thematic vocabulary units and designed to expose students to a wide variety of cultural practices and perspectives.
 Students make comparisons between the target language and English, and acquire a solid foundation of knowledge and skills.

 Civics